ilyaskurikhin/beesim/README.md

 ### Cave

-There can be two caves in the environment.
-To each cave belongs only one bear.
+A Cave is the living place of the Bear.
+It does not have an energy level, and only serves as the sleeping place of the Bear.
+There is a limit to the number of Caves that can be placed.

 ### Bear

 Bears can not reproduce.
 They live in a cave where they hibernate for a certain time.
 Then they move randomly and if they pass by a hive they eat its nectar.
+There is a limit to the number of Bears that can be in the environment that is given by the number of Caves that can be placed.

 ### Interfaces